Installing a Later 1991-93 Windshield

 4. CLEAN: Your pinch weld should be completely

-clean - all you should see is paint.
+clean.
+All you should see is paint.
+It will take some time.

-as a cutter like I did, it will try to hang up
+as a cutter, but know it will try to hang up

-on the old plastic clips attached to the old
+on the old plastic clips used for an older

 you can see where the old clips are and navigate